What is Hosted Telephony?

 Though you may have concerns about covering the cost of hosted or the fact that you have already invested in PBX hardware, by planning to switch carefully and working with a trusted partner, you can keep problems to a minimum.
 The long-term savings and benefits attached to hosted telephony are encouraging more and more companies to make the switch.

-Cloud Telephony Benefits
+Hosted Telephony Benefits

 Reporting and call management